graphific/VSCodeExtension/FORMATTING.md

 colours to every speaker it sees (one colour per unique name).
 Disable this if you prefer completely uncoloured labels unless `speakerColors` is explicitly set.

+### Dialogue preview

+The dialogue preview panel reuses these settings, so inline formatting and speaker highlight colours match what you see in the graph view.

 ### Yarn choices

 Lines that begin with `->` are rendered as underlined choice rows with the arrow